10DLC - Brand verification requirements 10DLC - Brand verification requirements

 Quick access:

-The 10DLC regulation requires all brands registered to be verified before they can apply for a 10DLC campaign.
+The 10DLC regulation requires all brands registered to be verified before they can register a new 10DLC campaign.
 There are three levels of verification for 10DLC brands.

 Basic verification